gbouvignies/ChemEx/README.md

 pip install git+https://github.com/gbouvignies/ChemEx.git
 ```

-## Usage

-To get started with using ChemEx, please refer to our comprehensive [User Guide](https://gbouvignies.github.io/ChemEx/).
-This guide covers everything from basic commands to advanced features, ensuring you can effectively analyze your NMR data using ChemEx.
-The guide includes step-by-step instructions, examples, and tips for efficient data analysis.

 ## Performance Optimization

 For the best performance, install [NumPy](https://numpy.org) and [SciPy](https://scipy.org) with Intel® Math Kernel Library (Intel® MKL), available via [Anaconda](https://www.anaconda.com/distribution/) or the [Intel® Distribution for Python](https://software.intel.com/en-us/distribution-for-python).